 The request for a declaration of enforceability shall be settled by decision after summoning the parties.
 The enforcement order if issued on the basis of the final declaration of enforceability.

-Just like in the case of the recognition of foreign judgments in Romania, the enforcement of foreign judgments is governed by the provisions of the New Civil Code.
+Just like in the case of the recognition of foreign judgments in Romania, the enforcement of foreign judgments is governed by the provisions of the New Civil Code and our Romanian lawyers can assist during this process.

 Foreign judgments which are not accomplished voluntarily by those obliged to execute them can be enforced in Romania, based on the decision of approval, at the request of the interested party, by the court in whose district the enforcement is to be carried out.

 Yes.
-The provisions of the New Civil Code establish that the enforcement of the foreign judgment is acquiesces when the following conditions occur:
+The provisions of the New Civil Code establish that the enforcement of the foreign judgment is acquiesces when the following conditions presented by our lawyers in Romania occur:

 The grounds for refusing the enforcement of a foreign judgment are the same as the reasons for refusing to recognize such a judgment.